gorankitic/playground/README.md

 Playground is a student project and a full-stack social media application created in the process of learning ReactJS and Firebase.

-User can create a profile page, upload photos, find friends, follow them, see their posts on timeline and profile page, like their photos and leaves comments.
+User can create a profile page, upload photos, find friends, follow them, see their posts on timeline and profile page, like their photos and make comments.
 The user also receives notifications in real-time when another user starts following him, likes his photo or leaves a comment.

 Chat functionality will be added in the next upgrade.